Importing Postgres databases

 - Wildcard

-database, template databases, and those databases not allowing connections - After the clone procedure is done,
+"*"can be used as the only element in thedatabasesand/orrolesarrays to import every object of the kind; When matching databases the wildcard will ignore thepostgresdatabase, template databases, and those databases not allowing connections - After the clone procedure is done,

-is executed for every database. postImportApplicationSQL
+ANALYZE VERBOSEis executed for every database. postImportApplicationSQLfield is not supported